evergreen-ci/evergreen/docs/Project-Configuration/Task-Priority.md

 scheduled, e.g., by stepback.

 Please be conservative when setting high priorities, as this will deprioritize other users' tasks relative to yours.
+Please stay below 50 if the change is not high priority.

 Priority can be set in the UI on the version and task pages from the three dots menu -> Set priority.